Fadhaa/Setting-AWS-EC2-Load_balancer_with-Flask/docs/setting_flask.md

 ```
 ---
 ### In the terminal
-- Create use **vim app.py** to create flask app and paste this code in it.
+- Use **vim app.py** to create flask app and paste this code in it.

 ```python
 from flask import Flask